-The CBP partnership made progress on both outcomes but gaps remain to be addressed for both leading up to 2025, and over the next two years.
-In leading up to 2025, there will need to be communication of the message "all practices are in place but water-quality standards and improvements will take longer to be achieved"
+The CBP partnership made progress on both outcomes, but gaps remain to be addressed both leading up to 2025, and over the next two years.
+In leading up to 2025, there will be a need for communication of the message "all practices are in place, but water-quality standards and improvements will take longer to be achieved".

-WIP Outcome
+2025 WIP Outcome